-Mandala's (sacred circles) are a meditative and healing art form that is intertwined with the concept of chakras (spinning wheels).
+The Sanskrit word mandala means sacred circle in the Hindu tradition.
+Mandala's are a meditative and healing art form that is intertwined with the concept of chakras (spinning wheels).
 Chakra's were sensed by the yogi's of India as invisible wheels of energy within the body during deep meditation.
-Yoga means, “to yoke with spirit,” a yogi is someone who commits their life to this path.
-As Yogi's toned vocal sounds to improve their flow of life force energy they became aware of spinning wheels of energy within them.
-They created and chanted mantras that resonated within each chakra to reach higher levels of consciousness.
-The mantra “aum” was felt as the primordial sound of creation.
-Yantras were eventually drawn as a visible manifestation of these mantras, which evolved into the meditative art of the mandala.
+Yoga means "to yoke with spirit".
+As ancient Yogi's toned vocal sounds to improve their flow of life-force energy, they became aware of spinning wheels of energy within them.
+They chanted mantras that resonated within each chakra to reach higher/deeper levels of consciousness.
+The mantra “aum” was felt to be the primordial sound of creation.
+Yantras were drawn as visible manifestations of these archetypal mantras, which evolved into the meditative art of personal mandalas.

-Judith Cornell, PhD, (1941-2010) was inspired by Carl Jung as she pioneered new methods to use mandala's in her healing practice.
-She worked with black paper as a symbol of the unmanifested self and seven prismacolor pencils (white, violet, blue, green, yellow, orange, red) to represent the body as a rainbow of light.
+The black paper was a symbol of the unmanifested self and seven prismacolor pencils (white, violet, blue, green, yellow, orange, red) represented the chakra body as a rainbow of light.
 Dr. Cornell taught non-judgment, non-attachment and unconditional love.
 She saw the mandala as a spiritual path of active meditation that required no artistic skill.

 In 2007, Laural Virtues Wauters attended her first retreat with Dr. Cornell at Mount Madonna, CA. She returned several months later to begin her training as a Mandala Facilitator.
-Laural was in the first group of Mandala Facilitators certified by Dr. Cornell/Rajita Sivananda in 2009.
+Laural is one of the few Mandala Facilitators certified by Dr. Cornell before her passing in 2010.